Life of Myanmar refugees in an Indian border village | DW | 30.09.2021

 PC Lalremkunga, the village council president, said most local Mizos supported their "brothers" even if the Indian government was opposed to their arrival.

-A local resident said the villagers were going to build houses for the new arrivals even if it proved a difficult task.
+A resident said the villagers were going to build houses for the new arrivals, even if it proved a difficult task.

-The Indian government alerted the four bordering states on March 10, noting the "probability of a large-scale influx" due to the situation in Myanmar.
+The Indian government alerted the four bordering states on March 10, noting the "probability of a large-scale influx" because of the situation in Myanmar.
 The federal government asked the state governments to identify and deport Myanmar nationals.

 But India lacks a legal framework to identify who has a right to asylum.
 It also has its own geopolitical interests in the region.